Vincent Traynelis, MD

 Julia A. Clifford-Furlan, RN, MS, FNP-BC, CNRN

-Julia A. Clifford-Furlan, RN, MS, FNP-BC, CNRN, is a nurse practitioner in neurosurgery.
+Julia A. Clifford-Furlan, RN, MS, FNP-BC, CNRN, is a nurse practitioner in the Department of Neurosurgery.
 Clifford-Furlan received both her undergraduate and graduate degrees in nursing at St. Xavier University in Chicago.

 She has extensive experience with the neuroscience patient population, having started in the neuroscience inpatient unit at University of Chicago Medical Center as a new graduate in 1997.
 Since that time, she has assumed leadership roles, including charge nurse and clinical preceptor, as well as case management for neurosurgery and otolaryngology patient populations.